Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 1. Can I fit a compact router on a router table?

 A router table is usually used when you’re working on a large project.
-However, you will find some compact router that’ll be able to attach to router tables.
+However, you will find some compact routers that’ll be able to attach to router tables.

 1. Are there lights on the base?